ndayananda/price-formatter/README.md

 ## ✨ Features <a name="features"></a>
 - **One dependency** to convert float value representing price by providing pattern.
 - Customize price by different patterns
-- Use same pattern to format the price throught the application
+- Use same pattern to format the price throughout the application
 - Generic pattern with flexibility to use currency symbol/code, optional decimal

 ## 🔧 Installation <a name="installation"></a>

-1️⃣ **Install** by running: `npm i --save price-formatter`
+1️⃣ **Install** by running: `npm i --save @currency-formatter/price-formatter`

 ## 📦 Pattern <a name="Pattern"></a>
 ```js